qtile/qtile/docs/manual/install/index.rst

 First, you need to install all of Qtile's dependencies (although some are optional/not needed depending on your Python version, as noted below).

+Note that Python 3 versions 3.3 and newer are currently supported and tested.
+Python 3.2 should still work with Qtile, however the latest versions of pip have dropped support for Qtile, so you will need to either use an older version, or install all the required packages by running the respective ``setup.py`` scripts.

 xcffib
 ------